ufora/ufora/content/tutorials/01-getting-started-local.md

 **Important:** At this point `pyfora` cannot be used interactively in the Python REPL.
 You MUST place your code in a .py file and run it from there.

-# Stop the Ufora container
+# Stop the Ufora Container

 When you are done and want to stop the Ufora service container, run: